 Example apology when you’ve made a mistake you can’t fix yourself

 You’re human, so you screwed up on something complex (think: green-lighting something you didn’t actually have the authority to OK).
-You realize that you don’t have the skills to fix it on your own, and the only option you have is to admit this to your supervisor and ask her to pull some strings and help you out.
-This apology should be timely (since you need help fixing the error—fast), and open to accepting responsibility.
-In addition, it should include an assurance that it won’t happen again.
+You realize that you don’t have the skills, resources, or authority to fix it on your own, and the only option you have is to admit this to your supervisor or someone else and ask them to help you out.
+This apology should be timely (since you need help fixing the error—fast).
+Try something like:

 You’re always striving to exceed your clients’ expectations.
 You go above and beyond, promising to give them everything their hearts desire.
 This works well—until you realize that something you guaranteed them simply cannot be done.